gibanator/lightningchart_diabetes/README.md

 In this project we will review the Diabetes dataset from Kaggle and perform some basic analysis with different types of visualization.
 We will try to perform some chronic disease prediction.

 ## LightningChart Python
 For this task we may use [LightningChart](https://lightningchart.com/python-charts/) library.
-It provides a wide range of tools for creating graphs that can be useful for flow cytometry white cell analysis in Python. \
+It provides a wide range of tools for creating graphs that can be useful for chronic disease prediction in Python. \
 In this project, we will use:
 1. - XY Chart ([Link to docs](https://lightningchart.com/python-charts/docs/charts/chart-xy/)) \
    *in combination with*